 Hilltop Artists started in the summer of 1994 with just 20 students.
-Since then, Hilltop Artists has expanded into 9 different programs that serve over 500 students each year.
-Ages 12 to 20, Hilltop Artists students have the chance to explore the glass medium through fusion, mosaics, flameworking, and glassblowing.
+Today, we serve over 650 students each year through six programs.
+Hilltop Artists’ programs offer students, ages 12 to 20, the chance to explore the glass medium through glass fusion, mosaics, flameworking, and glassblowing.
 Hilltop Artists has hot shops at Jason Lee Middle School and Wilson High School, as well as a flameworking studio at Ford Middle School.

-In-School Electives at Jason Lee Middle School
+Jason Lee Middle School

-After-School at Jason Lee Middle School
+Jason Lee Middle School

-After-School at Wilson High School
+Wilson High School

-After-School Bead Making at Ford Middle School
+Ford Middle School

 After-School at Ford Middle School was designed to extend our work to Franklin Pierce School District (FPSD), which serves a low-income area similar to the Hilltop neighborhood.
 After FPSD requested help retaining students and improving attendance, we partnered with United Way to create a bead studio at Ford, staffed with a Hilltop Artists instructor who is also a graduate of Hilltop Artists programs.
 Students who gain expertise in bead making at Ford are able to go on to join our Team Production.